prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 banner.adFormat = .video
 ```

-And all the rest code will be the same as for integration of Display Banner.
+The rest of the code will be the same as for integration of Display Banner.

 ### Migration from the original API
 {:.no_toc}